Dheelyte/qr-code-generator/media/qr/README.md

-This folder should not be empty because QRs would be saved here.
+This directory should not be empty because QRs would be saved here.